qualtrak/docs-data-connector-api/documentation/source/artefact.rst

 You will see a ``Generate Sql`` button at the bottom of the progress bar, situated on the left side of the page.
 Please press this.

 .. image:: /images/generate-sql.png
-   :alt: alternate text
+   :alt: generate sql
-   :align: center
+   :align: left

 ..
 Important::